The following are some of the crime prevention programs offered by Police at University Park.

 If you're interested in scheduling one of our crime prevention programs please fill out the Community Education Program request form.
 If additional information is needed about these programs or if you would like a program that is not listed, please contact the Community Education Officer.

 A presentation is given on the effects of alcohol and the laws and consequences.
 Fatal Vision goggles are used as part of this demonstration.

 University Police provide engraving tools and instruction to persons interested in marking and identifying valuable items.

 S.A.F.E.
-(Self-Defense Awareness & Familiarization Exchange) is a two hour introductory self-defense program that provides women with risk awareness, risk reduction, and personal safety information, in addition to a few very basic physical defense techniques.
+(Self-Defense Awareness & Familiarization Exchange) is a two hour introductory self-defense program that provides participants with risk awareness, risk reduction, and personal safety information, in addition to a few very basic physical defense techniques.
 Prevention, options, strategies, and physical techniques are the key components of the S.A.F.E.
 Program.
-This program is offered free to students, faculty, and staff.
+This program is offered free to students and employees.

 A presentation is given on office security, such as personal safety and theft prevention in the work place.